Hendrickson Institute for Ethical Leadership Forum

 Questions may be directed to Sabrina Kelly at firstname.lastname@example.org or 612-238-4507.

-This year marks the 10th annual Hendrickson Forum event—one of the university’s premier events.
-Minton Beddoes will join a distinguished roster of former speakers: Jon Huntsman, Jr., James Stavridis, Sheila Bair, Ian Bremmer, Sue Gardner, Jacqueline Novogratz, Dr. Marcelo Suarez-Orozco, John Howard, and John Micklethwait.
+2017 marked the 10th annual Hendrickson Forum event—one of the university’s premier events.
+Minton Beddoes joined a distinguished roster of former speakers: Jon Huntsman, Jr., James Stavridis, Sheila Bair, Ian Bremmer, Sue Gardner, Jacqueline Novogratz, Dr. Marcelo Suarez-Orozco, John Howard, and John Micklethwait.
 While the topics have varied by year, themes have centered on ethical business leadership in our increasingly global economy.

 More about the Speaker:

 As The Economist’s editor-in-chief and former Washington editor, economics editor, and business affairs editor, Zanny Minton Beddoes delivers unmatched insights and global perspective on the various economic elements at work in presentations that are constantly evolving along with global economic conditions and circumstances.

 Minton Beddoes joined The Economist in 1994 as an emerging-markets correspondent before becoming business editor, and then editor-in-chief.
 Previously, she spent two years as an economist at the International Monetary Fund (IMF) and prior to that worked as an adviser to the Minister of Finance in Poland.